Best General Liability Insurance Companies for Small Businesses in California

 Optimize your payment and coverage structure

-Your coverage structure should reflect your actual risk exposure.
-Start by identifying where your business creates liability for injuries to others or damage to their property.
+Your coverage should be based on your risk exposure.
+Identify where your business creates liability for injuries to others or damage to their property.

 Consider these scenarios: